 Ton van de Langkruis

-(The Hague, 1957) is founder and director of Writers Unlimited.
-He studied English language and literature at Leiden University and theatre at the University of Utrecht.
-From 1981 to 1991 he worked in theatre as a dramaturge, director, critic, and tour organiser.
+(Netherlands, 1957) was, for 25 years, director and programmer of Writers Unlimited which he founded in 1995.
+After studying English Language at Leiden University and Theatre Sciences at Utrecht University, he worked in theatres as a dramaturge, director, critic and tour organiser.
 In 1992 he organised the Samuel Beckett Festival in The Hague, a collaboration of the city's arts organizations.
 In 1995 he organised the Indië/Indonesië Festival (Dutch East Indies/Indonesia Festival), which brought together the arts of Indonesia and the Netherlands to celebrate the Republic of Indonesia's 50th anniversary.
-This event, ending with the Indische Winternacht (East-Indies Winternight), was the start of the Winternachten Festival, The Hague's international literary festival.(WU 2014 GR)
+This event, ending with the Indische Winternacht (East-Indies Winternight), was the start of the Winternachten international literary festival The Hague.
+Under his guidance, Writers Unlimited and Winternachten festival grew out to become a both nationally and internationally reputed platform where writers, poets, scientists and journalists from all over the world met their audiences for conversations, recitations and performances about culturally diverse, social, literary, scientific and other topical themes.(WU 2020)

 Archive available for: Ton van de Langkruis